 3. Save for your retirement.

-Because funding your retirement is so important, consider maximizing all your opportunities to save.
+Because funding your retirement is important, consider maximizing all your opportunities to save.
 Military members under the Blended Retirement System should take advantage of automatic and matching contributions, which is essentially free money.

 4. Pay off medical bills.

 If you have TRICARE Reserve Select, it's likely those bills are relatively small.
 However, if you're covered under a civilian health care plan rather than TRICARE Reserve Select, those costs can be much higher.
-The average family deductible for employer-based health insurance plans is $3,868, according to 2021 research by the Kaiser-Family Foundation.
-The catastrophic cap, or maximum out-of-pocket limit, for these plans can be much higher.

 5. Pay down your auto loan.